contrast-zone/iframe-to-image/README.md

 # render-html.js

-This is a fork of [svg-foreignobject-screenshot](https://github.com/aautar/svg-foreignobject-screenshot), wrapping it within calling interface to render images from iframes, strings and files.
-Svg-foreignobject-screenshot project is characterized as: *Experimenting with using the SVG [\<foreignObject>](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) element to render and generate images of HTML content.* It features minimal and clean implementation coupled with some very smart design choices.
+This is a fork of [svg-foreignobject-screenshot](https://github.com/aautar/svg-foreignobject-screenshot), wrapping it within calling interface to render images from HTML iframes, strings and files.
+Svg-foreignobject-screenshot project is described as: *Experimenting with using the SVG [\<foreignObject>](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) element to render and generate images of HTML content.* It features minimal and clean implementation coupled with some very smart design choices.

 ## use instructions